The Story of the Hyena Man

 Far from behaving like vicious, depraved scavengers who demolish carcasses in a cackling frenzy - the prevailing view of hyenas in many cultures - they obediently wait their turn for the meat and then politely pluck it from Yusuf’s stick.

 Often they even clamber over Yusuf, in a playful dog-like manner, to get to the scraps.

-Nowadays, the hyenas also have free reign over the scraps that come from the city’s landfill.
-This strategy works well; while hyenas sometimes attack people in neighbouring villages, such occurrences are believed not to have occurred in Harar for over 200 years.
+Nowadays, the hyenas also have free rein over the scraps that come from the city’s landfill.
+This strategy works well, while hyenas sometimes attack people in neighbouring villages, such occurrences are believed not to have occurred in Harar for over 200 years.

 Yusuf’s bond with the hyenas is such that he has developed a special dialect to communicate with them and has special names for each animal.
 Incredibly, the hyenas have on at least one occasion even led Yusuf back to their den, where hyena cubs were living, demonstrating a very trusting relationship.

 Even if somewhat unsettling to watch, there is something very endearing about seeing him feed, interact with and almost domesticate these wild and often feared animals.
 If you push 100 Birr his way, he'll even show you how to do it yourself.

 Despite the many interesting historic attractions in Harar, this unique event is the main draw for most visitors - and for good reason.

 Include Harar in these trips

 Fusing history, culture, landscapes and wildlife along a perfectly paced circuit, this trip is a synthesis of the very best experiences on offer in Ethiopia’s northern highlands.
 Explorations of the ancient cities Axum, Gondar, Bahir Dar and Lalibela are broken…